 - Cook uncovered for 3-minutes then place a lid ajar over the cooking pot (this allows gases to escape and minimizes exposure to oxygen); cook 15-20 minutes, or until it's fork tender

 - Remove cauliflower head and allow to drain

-- Slice florets off using a stainless steel knife
+- Slice florets off using a stainless steel knife and serve

-- Cut florets away from cauliflower head
+- Cut florets away from cauliflower head; cover with dish towel

-- Bring skillet to medium-high heat; cook for 5 minutes
+- Cook covered for 5 minutes

 - Remove lid and continue to cook for 10-12 minutes, stirring occasionally

 - Remove cauliflower florets from pan and drain on paper towel

 - Preheat oven to 400ºF